-Everything that surrounds us during the Christmas period gives the idea of "cuddle" and our mind travels immediately with delight and fear to lunches and dinners.
+The winter, the snow, the Christmas atmosphere that urges us in every street and shop...
+Everything that surrounds us in the Christmas period gives the idea of "cuddle" and our mind immediately travels with delight and fear to lunches. and dinners.

-For many, the Christmas holidays represent a step backwards regarding health and, above all, the physical results achieved during the year.
-Here, if we spend carefree and happy days our loved ones, we find ourselves the next day to regret the calories assumed by seeing the needle of the scale that condemns us with mute severity.
-Yet parties can represent advantages for our fitness and body recomposition!
+Per many, the Christmas holidays represent a step backwards in terms of health and, above all, the physical results achieved during the year.
+Here, if we spend carefree and happy days with our loved ones, the next day we find ourselves regretting the calories consumed seeing the needle of the balance that condemns us with silent severity.
+Yet the holidays can be beneficial to our fitness and body-building journey!

 In this article we will see not only how to keep fit during the winter, but also how to take full advantage of the Christmas and New Year period in order to live it in complete serenity and in a functional way for our well-being.